ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     const key = fs.readFileSync(path.join(credPath, '/msp/keystore/<PUT_PRIVATE_KEY_HERE>')).toString();

-**18.** To put in an actual private key, you can enter the command below in your terminal application to find the key name. **NOTE:** scroll over to see the entire key below :
+**18.** To put in an actual private keys's file name, you can enter the command below in your terminal application to find the key's file name. **NOTE:** scroll over to see the entire key below:

     tecadmin@ubuntubase:~/Desktop/fabric-samples-cp/commercial-paper/organization/digibank/application$ ls -l /home/tecadmin/.fabric-vscode/runtime/crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/
     -rw-------@ 1 tecadmin  tecadmin  241 Jun 11 08:57 4fd5a19cad827af71cf356d629f95c41f77e27db09d268a3c72aabdaead43737_sk

-**19.** Now, copy your private key, `4fd5a19cad827af71cf356d629f95c41f77e27db09d268a3c72aabdaead43737_sk` and paste in the field asking for your private key.
-For example, line 25 looks like this now. **NOTE:** scroll over to see the entire key below :
+**19.** Now, copy your private key's file name, `4fd5a19cad827af71cf356d629f95c41f77e27db09d268a3c72aabdaead43737_sk` in our example- yours will differ- and paste in the field asking for your private key.
+For example, line 25 looks like this now. **NOTE:** scroll over to see the entire file name below:

     const key = fs.readFileSync(path.join(credPath, '/msp/keystore/4fd5a19cad827af71cf356d629f95c41f77e27db09d268a3c72aabdaead43737_sk')).toString();

-**NOTE** It is the upmost of importance that you are doing this from the `digibank/application` folder and you save this file.
+**NOTE:** It is of the upmost importance that you are doing this from the `digibank/application` folder and you save this file.

 **20.** Now we can install some dependencies that are required to create